 But we're not solely focused on research.
 We're also broadening student mobility with our global centres.
 One of our largest global centres is in Shanghai and has been operating for ten years.
 Around China, our extensive alumni network provides active partners for business and education, and on campus we have more than 5,600 Chinese students bringing their culture and knowledge to Manchester.

 Our China and Confucius Institutes

-The University is home to the Manchester China Institute and the second Confucius Institute in the UK, acting as a major centre for China studies.
-The University is looking forward to the establishment of a new Chinese culture gallery, the Lee Kai Hung Chinese Culture Gallery opening in 2020 at Manchester Museum, one of the University's cultural institutions.
+The University is home to the Manchester China Institute, which promotes academic research on China on campus, and a Confucius Institute, which focuses on teaching Chinese and culture promotion in the broader Manchester community.
+The University is also looking forward to the 2022 opening of a new Lee Kai Hung Chinese Culture Gallery at the Manchester Museum.
 In the video below, Peter Gries discusses the initial launch of the Manchester China Institute.